 If you are in addiction recovery, you have probably heard the terms transitional housing and sober living.
 Sometimes you hear of these being used interchangeable but in fact, they are two different things.
 When someone who is recovering from addiction needs a safe place to stay, they often turn to one of these two housing programs.
 Which they turn to depends on the type of services they need as well as where they are coming from.
 Both of these options have benefits and drawbacks.
 In order to understand the difference, you will need to know a bit more about each type of living arraignment.

 Transitional housing is normally the term for a residence that allows people to transition from an inpatient environment to an outpatient one.
 It gives people a place to stay while they are getting used to living in a new environment without their previous addictions.
-According to the National Institute on Drug Abuse, many people do better when they transition from a restrictive environment such as inpatient or prison addiction care to a less restrictive transitional house.
+Many people do better when they transition from a restrictive environment such as inpatient or prison addiction care to a less restrictive transitional house.

 Sober living houses are an alternative to returning into a nonrestrictive environment.
 Most people who live at sober living facilities come from environments that are unhealthy or have too many triggers in them.
 They help people who need a safe place to stay while recovering from addiction.
 Most sober living houses have structured environments that allow a person to learn how to live without their drug of choice.
 People in sober living need a safe supportive environment to help them on their path to sobriety.